-Our plumbing supplier had luckily provided me with samples of the materials, and I had access to the brochure and website gallery.
+As our plumbing supplier was not local they had luckily provided me with samples of the materials, and I had access to the brochure and website gallery.
 There were painted choices, melamine and timber veneer.

 I wanted to keep the oak theme going through the house so the choice for me was between the melamine and the veneer.
-Unfortunately, the melamine oak sample provided was nothing like the new oak melamine we are using in the kitchen, and the oak veneer sample matched it much better.
+We decided on the veneer as it was a lot warmer.

 Most suppliers will provide samples if you request them.
 It helps their sell and ensures a happier customer.

-Lastly, always consider what you want yourself, not what someone else is telling you you should have.
+Lastly, always consider what you want yourself, not what someone else is saying you should have.
 We talk about resale and decorating for other tastes but who’s home is it?
-I remember a few years ago, one particular bathroom supplier telling me I had to have white cabinetry as it was timeless, its what everyone was doing these days, and I would be silly not to!
-That strong opinion, opposing my preferred choice, removed the excitement from my shopping trip!
-Its simply not their judgement.
+I remember a few years ago, one particular bathroom supplier telling me I had to have white cabinetry as it was timeless, it’s what everyone was doing these days, and I would be silly not to!
+That strong opinion effectively judging my choice, removed the excitement from my shopping trip!
 Customers want advice & guidance but not a ‘closed opinion’ unless customers specifically ask for it.